Sweet Tooth (Vertigo): Plot summary

-Gus, despite the horrors, makes friends with the last of the animal children at the place, the pig girl Wendy, half feral groundhog boy Bobby, and the silent donkey boy Buddy.
+Despite the horrors, Gus makes friends with the last animal children at the place, the pig girl Wendy, half-feral groundhog boy Bobby, and the silent donkey boy Buddy.
 Gus is hypnotized by Dr Singh, who goes deep into his memory to find out the truth about his birth.
-He discovers that Gus's father was a lunatic, and may even have been responsible for the apocalypse.
+He discovers that Gus's father was a lunatic and may even have been responsible for the apocalypse.
 He insists Abbot take him to the woods.
-They discover a bible that was written by Gus's father, but no evidence of a mother in her grave, on the way back to the camp, Singh starts to believe the writings.
+They find a bible that Gus's father wrote, but no evidence of a mother in her grave; on the way back to the camp, Singh starts to believe the writings.
 Jepperd, overwhelmed with guilt and a directionless life, decides to re-rescue Gus.
 He recruits Becky and Lucy, the women he saved, and hundreds of hybrid cultists.
 With help from Johnny, the children escape, although Gus is forced to kill a lost alligator-child who had gone feral.
 While on the move, Jepperd and Gus share an identical dream about Alaska.

-A battle and the intervention of Johnny allow Jepperd and the women to escape with the children and Dr Singh, who insists on coming.
+A battle and Johnny's intervention allow Jepperd and the women to escape with the children and Dr Singh, who insists on coming.
 Seemingly, Buddy is lost to the murderous attentions of the hybrid cultists, and at the same time, he seems to think Jepperd is his father.
-Despite the emotional turmoil, the group closes ranks to protect the children still with them.
+Despite the emotional turmoil, the group close ranks to protect the children still with them.
 Buddy is taken by Abbot, who murders the head cultist to do so.
-Somehow, the headmaster is now friendly and sympathetic towards the injured, moaning boy.
+Somehow, the headmaster is now friendly and sympathetic toward the injured, moaning boy.
 Gus, Jepperd, Becky, Lucy, Wendy, Bobby, Johnny, and Singh stumble across a mysterious dam.

 Influence

 Although the story is initially set in Nebraska, the landscape is inspired by Lemire's past home of Essex County, Ontario.

 Sweet Tooth, as a post-apocalyptic parable, is rife with influences such as Tim Truman’s Scout: War Shaman and the Winterworld three issue mini-series.
-As well as art influence by Richard Corben's A Boy and His Dog written by Harlan Ellison and The Punisher: The End, written by Garth Ennis.
+As well as art influenced by Richard Corben's A Boy and His Dog written by Harlan Ellison and The Punisher: The End, written by Garth Ennis.